-- Do not expose the product to rain, use it near water or in damp or wet conditions, or place on it any containers (such as vases, bottles or glasses) containing liquids which might spill into any openings or places where water may drop.
-A liquid such as water getting into the product may cause a fire, electric shocks, or malfunctions. - · Never insert or remove a power plug with wet hands.
+- Do not expose the instrument to rain, use it near water or in damp or wet conditions, or place on it any containers (such as vases, bottles or glasses) containing liquids which might spill into any openings.
+If any liquid such as water seeps into the instrument, turn off the power immediately and unplug the power cord from the AC outlet.
+Then have the instrument inspected by gualified Yamaha service personnel. - · Never insert or remove an electric plug with wet hands.